pts/pts-xtiny/README.txt

 i386 (x86, 32-bit) only.
 The generated binaries will run on amd64 (x86_64)
 Linux systems as well.

-There is no need to specify the `-m32' flag for gcc, xtiny specifies it by default.
+There is no need to specify the `-m32' flag for gcc, `xtiny' specifies it by default.

 Q4.
 Which operating systems are supported?
 """"""""""""""""""""""""""""""""""""""""""
 Linux only, and also FreeBSD in Linux emulation mode.

-xtiny is not able to produce .exe files (for Windows) or macOS executables.
+pts-xtiny is not able to produce .exe files (for Windows) or macOS executables.

 Q5.
 Do the executables link against glibc, eglibc, uClibc, dietlibc?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, they link statically against the xtiny libc only, which is included in the pts-xtiny distribution.
+No, they link statically against the pts-xtiny libc only, which is included in the pts-xtiny distribution.
 At runtime no external files are necessary to run the executables.

 Q6.
-The xtiny libc is very small, will you add function X?
+The pts-xtiny libc is very small, will you add function X?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 If X is a Linux system call, please send me a patch, and I'll add it.
 Otherwise let's discuss first to avoid the extra work.